Off Skate Exercises Session 2 of 3 by Alexander Bont

 Stretching: 5 minutes.

-Down Stairs: Stand at the top of the stairs facing perpendicular to them.
+Stand at the top of the stairs facing perpendicular to them.
 Get into the skating position (lower than skating position if you are an inliner).
 Jump down 1 step, bounce once, then jump down to the next step.
-The jump is only a tiny one, just enough for you to get to the next step.
+The jump is only a tiny one, just enough to get to the next step.
 Make sure your body is straight, including your hips and head.

 Beginner Intermediate Advanced